 Your niche is simply the topic you specialize in.
 The more specific, the better.

-When you’re just about to launch your channel, you may be bursting with inspiration and wanting to go in a hundred different directions at once.
-That could mean hopping through the entire lifestyle range, from makeup tutorials and fashion haul try-ons over yoga to cooking videos.
+When you’re just about to launch your channel, you may be bursting with inspiration and want to go in a hundred different directions at once.
+You might want to hop through the entire lifestyle range, from makeup tutorials and fashion haul try-ons over yoga to cooking videos.

-However, having such diverse content on one channel makes it hard for you to establish a loyal audience and get views in any one of these topics.
-Ultimately, this means lower engagement scores, and lower search rankings and visibility for your videos.
+However, having extremely diverse content on one channel makes it hard to build a loyal audience and get a respectable number of views for any one of these topics.
+This means lower engagement scores, which YouTube’s algorithm translates into lower search rankings and visibility for your videos.

 Instead, spend some time clearly defining what topic you want to specialize in – and who your audience is.